|Asset Group||Asset Sub-Group||Investment Category|

 Currency: Your investment may be significantly affected by changes in currency exchange rates.

 Portfolio concentration: The fund has a concentrated portfolio compared with the MSCI Europe ex-UK index.
-As at 31 March 2020 it was invested in 40 stocks and the top 10 stocks represented 43.9% of assets under management.
+The fund typically holds around 40 stocks.

 Past performance of the underlying constituents is not a guarantee of future performance.
 Remember, the value of investments, and any income from them, can fall as well as rise so you could get back less than you invest.